-The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS) is seeking a qualified individual for the position of Behavioral Health Program Manager (PCN 136751) to join our team.
-The person in this position will be a part of DMHAS's Office of the Commissioner, Statewide Services Division and will be utilizing housing first and trauma-informed principles and practices to support our clients.
-Find out more information on this excellent opportunity below!
+The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS) is seeking a qualified individual for the position of Secretary 2 (PCN 139957) to join our team in Waterbury.
+This position will support Western Connecticut Mental Health Network's (WCMHN) Fiscal/Administrative office and may support our outpatient clinics when coverage is needed.
+Find out more information on this great opportunity below!

 WHAT WE CAN OFFER YOU:

 - A Platinum Healthcare Plan, the nation’s best for state employees and dependents, according to a report by Georgetown’s Center on Health Insurance Reform and article by Ellen Andrews, Ph.D